keegantm/Cuneiform-Identification/README.md

 # Cuneiform Identification Final Presentation

 ## Dataset
 The dataset used for this project contains cuneiform transcriptions of two languages: Akkadian and Sumerian.
-Akkadian further comprises six distinct dialects.
+There is one category for Summerian, and six different categories for Akkadian which represent different dialects.
 The dataset can be found [here](https://www.kaggle.com/datasets/wilstrup/cuneiform-language-identification/data).

 ## Objectives
 ### Primary Objective